What Are My Start-up Costs?

 A breakdown of the costs and fees associated with investing in a Pancheros franchise

 Pancheros is poised to become a dominant brand in the $52 billion Mexican restaurant industry.
 Founded in 1992 by President Rodney Anderson, whose first location in Iowa City, Iowa is still thriving today, Pancheros has won an enormous following by serving the perfect burrito and homemade Mexican food.
 Over 25 years and more than 65 locations later, Pancheros has launched dozens of entrepreneurs into successful business ownership.
 With the demand for fresh, fast and delicious Mexican food skyrocketing, Pancheros is rapidly expanding across the United States and is actively seeking passionate entrepreneurs to capitalize on the growing demand for Pancheros in their communities.

-“Now is a great time to invest in Pancheros because we’ve developed a brand that is vibrant and energetic, and we have food that really resonates with our customers,” says Ryan Murrin, VP of Marketing and Franchise Development with Pancheros.
+“Now is a great time to invest in Pancheros because we’ve developed a brand that is vibrant and energetic, and we have food that really resonates with our customers,” says Joe Gale, Director of Franchise Development with Pancheros.
 “We’ve worked really hard to make Pancheros an affordable investment, and more than anything we have a strong team of people who work collaboratively with our franchisees to help them thrive in their businesses.
 As the demand for Mexican food continues to increase, the fact that we offer a simple business model, that leverages a lean labor model and state-of-the-art technology really positions us as a brand with strong growth-potential going forward.”

 As detailed in Item 7 of our Franchise Disclosure Document, the total investment to open a new Pancheros is $500,000 – $1,208,000.
 Our low costs of entry are the result of a business model that is designed to help entrepreneurs thrive in business.
 Pancheros has a real-estate team dedicated to helping entrepreneurs secure prime locations, offers industry-leading support, and invests significantly in new technology to help franchisees keep ongoing costs low.